HIV services

 • Specialist care (shared with other hospital consultants where necessary, with consent) including preconception advice, care in pregnancy, hepatitis co-infection and TB treatment

-• Peer Support from People Living with HIV - by phone, online or in clinic
+• Peer Support from People Living with HIV (see below)

-Thames Valley Positive Support is an HIV charity that offers practical and emotional support to anyone affected by HIV across Berkshire.
+• Thames Valley Positive Support is an HIV charity that offers practical and emotional support to anyone affected by HIV across Berkshire.
 They have now expanded to include support services to the residents of North Hampshire too

-The Terrence Higgins Trust is a charity providing support to people at risk of HIV and people living with HIV.
+• The Terrence Higgins Trust is a charity providing support to people at risk of HIV and people living with HIV.
 They will also answer private questions online.

-i-base provides lots of information leaflets and useful documents, which can be downloaded and printed.
+• i-base provides lots of information leaflets and useful documents, which can be downloaded and printed.
 These include a downloadable diary to record treatments and medication, information about HIV during pregnancy, information on changing treatments and lots more.

-PrEP: For information about PrEP, visit our information page.
+• PrEP: For information about PrEP, visit our information page.

-NAM up-to-date information, fact sheets and news about HIV.
+• NAM - up-to-date information, fact sheets and news about HIV.